Thanksgiving Devotional: Finding Gratitude in Every Season

 The sting of the limit hurt.

 About a week later a message popped up in my Instagram inbox “You’ve won the signature sectional!”
-I had won a giant, beautiful sectional in a giveaway I randomly entered.
+I had won a giant, beautiful sectional in a giveaway I randomly entered from an online influencer.

 And in a God-flex moment He wanted to remind me– my limits aren’t His limits.